Getting Started in Primary Care Research

 NAPCRG is the leading organization devoted to primary care research.
 It is also a nurturing environment that welcomes and supports new researchers at all stages of their careers.
 The NAPCRG Annual Meeting is the premier place to present your research, build skills through workshops, meet colleagues, and share in building the future of primary care.

 Hear the success stories of your fellow NAPCRG members and learn how the findings from primary care research translate into improved patient care and outcomes.
 These stories demonstrate to funding partners and other key stakeholders the direct impact of primary care research on patients and the way primary care is administered.

 |Ann MacCauley, CM, MD

 Do you have success story you would like to share?
 Tell us your story in writing by filling out this form here.
 The stories should have outcomes that address improvements in health, healthcare quality, access and/or cost.
 Ideally, the story will show that real differences can be accomplished as a result of investing in primary care research.
-Contact Jill Haught at email@example.com for more information on the Impact Stories project.
+Contact Leyla Haddad at firstname.lastname@example.org for more information on the Impact Stories project.

 The American Academy of Family Physicians National Research Network (AAFP NRN) was established in 1999 to conduct, support, promote, and advocate for primary care research in practice-based settings.

 The AAFP NRN assists in realizing overall strategies for achieving improved primary care for the nation.
 These include: supporting initiatives in advancing the Patient Centered Medical Home (PCMH), promoting an ongoing for practice change through improved use of technology, education and communication; assisting our members to achieve financial success through optimal practice management; involving family physicians in targeted public health activities; and increasing member and patient awareness of resources through educational programs.